 This Top Gear Selector Wheel, as we call it, contains 185 car lap times; showing weather conditions, chronological leaderboard cars, season episodes and years.

 In this portion of the infographic we break down the Top 10 Most Affordable cars tested on the track (of the top 50 fastest).
 Besides showing price, it has the car’s average speed around the track, the horsepower, the weight in pounds, the time around the track and adverse weather conditions (if any).
 Below that is a little fun tidbit to help inform the viewer about the Top Gear track and their “Tamed Racecar Driver” The Stig.

 Who doesn’t love giving out awards?
 In this section, it helps the user get an overview of the lightest car tested, the fastest time, the car with the most power, the most affordable power, and the car that held fastest for the most episodes.
 The other three awards were more quirky and fun facts: the Koenigsegg that crashed into the tire wall was the “hungriest” car that Top Gear referenced the situation as the car eating a tire; the “Best Gymnast” award was showing the car that flipped over the most times; and lastly, the “Most Random” vehicle to be on the track — a Harrier Jet.

 As cool as the infographic was to make, we realized it wasn’t enough.
-We need to go interactive.
+We need to go interactive with a motion graphic.
 Stay tuned for the release of our interactive version of the TopGear Infograpic.
 Release date will be June 1st.
 Please follow us on Twitter, Facebook or this blog to be kept up-to-date with news and information in regards to the interactive version.View Interactive Version View High Res – JPG View High Res – PDF